 - A statement of the grounds for the petition

-- The names and addresses for all persons who are entitled to receive notice of the petition
+- The names and addresses of all persons who are entitled to receive notice of the petition

-To learn more about implementing estate plans in, sign up for our free newsletter today.
+To learn more about implementing estate plans, sign up for our free newsletter today.